ESPN NBA Basketball (video game): Development

 Allen Iverson is the cover athlete of the game.
 This is the final time he appeared on an NBA 2K cover; Iverson appeared on the cover of the first five games in the NBA 2K series.

 Unlike past games in the NBA 2K series, every NBA player in the game features a unique facial design, giving the game more realism.

 Release

 The game was released worldwide in 2003 for PlayStation 2 and Xbox.
-ESPN NBA Basketball is the only game in the NBA 2K series not to feature "2K" in the title.
+ESPN NBA Basketball is the only game in the NBA 2K series not to feature "2K" in the title, but instead featured "2K4" on the cover art.
 It is also one of two games in the series (the other being ESPN NBA 2K5) to have "ESPN" in the title and featured in the game itself.

 Reception

 ESPN NBA Basketball received "favorable" reviews on both platforms according to the review aggregation website Metacritic.